microsoft/WhatTheHack/033-OSSDatabaseMigration/Student/00-prereqs.md

 Now that you have your pre-requisites set up, it is time to get the hack's environment set up.

 This hack is designed to help you learn how to migrate to open source databases to Azure.
+The following migration scenarios are included with this hack:

+MySQL -> Azure DB for MySQL
+PostgreSQL -> Azure DB for PostgreSQL
+Oracle -> Azure DB for Oracle

+You can choose to perform a migration for one or more of these scenarios.
+It's up to you.
+If you choose more than one, you will be expected to perform the migration steps for each database in Challenges 1 through 6.

 But where will you migrate databases FROM?
 The hack has a pre-canned "on-premises" environment that you will deploy into your Azure subscription.
 This "on-prem" environment will act as the source from which you will migrate data to Azure.

 The "on-premises" environment runs entirely in an AKS cluster in Azure.
 It consists of:
  - Up to three instances of the "Pizzeria" sample app (one for MySQL, one for PostgreSQL and/or one for Oracle)